kvz/nsfailover/README.md

 Every minute, `nslookup.sh` checks to see if the primary configured nameserver can resolve `google.com`, and writes that to `/etc/resolf.conf`.
-If it cannot, it writes the secondairy, or tertiary server.
+If it cannot, it writes the secondary, or tertary server.
 This way, requests are stalled for a minute, tops, and all following requests are fast, even if the primary stays down.